 You can also gain experience in teaching with our Computing in the Classroom module.
 This gives you the opportunity to apply your knowledge in a school setting.

 We support many of our students choose to take a year in industry after the second year of the programme.
 This gives you work experience, a salary and the possibility of a job with the same company after graduation.
-You don’t have to make a decision before you enrol at Kent but certain conditions apply: for details, see Computer Science (Cyber Security) with a Year in Industry.
+You don’t have to make a decision before you enrol at Kent but certain conditions apply.

 If you are an international student, visit our International Student website for further information about entry requirements for your country, including details of the International Foundation Programmes.
 Please note that international fee-paying students who require a Student visa cannot undertake a part-time programme due to visa restrictions.